kc97ble/wehere-bot-4096/README.md

 TODO: add cached functions in context such as getRole, getLocale

 TODO: use monolith for better latency
-TODO: in .env file, all values are percent encoded

 TODO: find a way to self test faster, maybe some auto reply commands (messages start with >)
-TODO: means we need
+TODO: means we need to have a queue of undone jobs
+TODO: centralize DB operations
 ```